MiguelCastillo/bit-bundler/docs/api/Bitbundler.md

 Toggle source map generation in the final bundle.

-#### **`exportNames`** { boolean } (false)
+#### **`exportNames`** { boolean | string[] | object } (false)

 Export modules by name when bundling node modules.
+The value can be boolean, in which case modules imported by name rathen than file path are exported by their name.
+The value can also be an array of names, which allows us to specify a more specific set of module names to export.
+And lastly, the value can be an object that maps module names to exported name.
+Meaning that module names that map to the key in the object is exported with the name defined as the value for the corresponding key.
-The use case is for creating bundles that contain your 3rd party dependencies, which you are looking to import by name from your application bundle.
+The use case is for creating bundles that contain your 3rd party dependencies, which you are looking to import by name from your application bundle by calling `require("belty")` for example.

 #### **`log`** { stream | { stream: WritableStream, level: string } } (buildstats)